Gamechiefx/coreWLAN-wifi-scanner/README.md

 ## Usage

-1. Ensure Location Services is enabled for Terminal/Python:
+1. Ensure Location Services is enabled for Terminal/Python: (or you will be prompted)
    - Open System Settings
    - Navigate to Privacy & Security > Location Services
    - Find your Terminal app or Python in the list